The Power Event Notification System (PENS) from Gridmetrics® provides real-time, hyper-local power outage insights across the U.S.

-This layer is available through the Esri Marketplace as a free trial by selecting Purchase Request above.
+This layer is available through the Esri Marketplace as a free trial.
 The PENS events are updated every 5 minutes providing a near real-time state of the power distribution grid, making it an ideal layer to include in applications involving situational awareness, public safety and emergency response.

 Layers included in PENS Free Trial: